 Thompson also had expansion plans for the future including a wider menu that might include breakfast tacos, frozen yogurt and other fast food items such as nachos or hot dogs.
 He also planned on adding another deck in back for children's parties and even a drive thru window.

-I have no idea if any or all of these plans came to fruition or how long "Cosmic Cones" remained in business but we do know the Futuro was moved to Rockwall in the mid 1990's.
+We have no idea if any or all of these plans came to fruition or how long "Cosmic Cones" remained in business but we do know the Futuro was moved to Rockwall in the mid 1990's.

-Anyway having found the text of the article [the archives do not include photos used in the paper] it turns out that there are a couple of interesting little snippets in there about this Futuro's history.
+Anyway having found the text of the article (the archives do not include photos used in the paper) it turns out that there are a couple of interesting little snippets in there about this Futuro's history.

-At the time of the article this Futuro was actually home to a local teenager largely because she had previously seen the Royse City Futuro.
+At the time of the article (2001) this Futuro was actually home to a local teenager largely because she had previously seen the Royse City Futuro.
 When, in 1995, her family was planning on moving Rachael was not happy at the fact that the new house did not have enough room for the children to all have their own rooms.
 Rachael, inspired by the Royse City Futuro, said to her mother "buy me a spaceship and I will move."
-Rachael, who did not want to move, had though that an impossible goal; however her mother, clearly a very resourceful lady, actually found one and relocated it from Marshall, an East Texas town, where it had been used as a snow cone stand.
+Rachael, who did not want to move, had thought that an impossible goal; however her mother, clearly an extremely resourceful lady, actually found one and relocated it from Marshall, an East Texas town, where it had been used as a snow cone stand.

 The earliest Google Earth satellite imagery of this site is 012396 and this does show the Futuro on site at that time.
 That fits with the Dallas Morning News story that dates the move from Marshall to Rockwall around 1995.
-So far I have not been able to find out anything about the Futuro during its time in Marshall.
+So far we have not been able to find out anything about the Futuro during its time in Marshall.
 There is Google Earth satellite imagery of parts of Marshall from 030795 so depending on the timing of the move it is possible the Futuro may be visible in Marshall though without an address and/or coordinates finding things in Google Earth, particularly with the older imagery, can be akin to finding the proverbial "needle in a haystack".
-If you know anything about a Futuro in Marshall, Texas or have any old photos please let me know.
+If you know anything about a Futuro in Marshall, Texas or have any old photos please let us know.